smolvamp/chess/README.md

 ## Features

 ### Current Features:
-- **Offline PvP**: Play against another player locally on the same device.
+- **Offline PvP**: Play locally against another player on the same device, with no need for an internet connection.
-- **Classic Chess Rules**: All standard chess rules are followed.
+- **Classic Chess Rules**: The game follows the official rules of chess, including special moves like castling, en passant, and pawn promotion.
-- **User Interface**: Simple and intuitive interface for easy gameplay.
+- **User Interface**: A clean, minimalistic, and easy-to-use interface for smooth gameplay.
+It includes a simple chessboard and clearly labeled pieces.
-- **Chess Board**: Drag and drop pieces for easy movement.
+- **Drag and Drop Pieces**: Move your chess pieces effortlessly with the drag-and-drop functionality.
+- **Piece Movement Validations**: Ensures that each move follows the rules of chess (such as only moving within the piece's allowed pattern).

+### Planned Features:
+- **Single Player Mode**: Play against an AI opponent.
+- **Online PvP**: Connect with other players over the internet.
+- **Move History**: Keep track of your moves during the game.

 ## Getting Started